Japantown Atlas - Northern California - Sacramento

 In 1940, Sacramento's Japantown centered on Fourth and M Streets, a few blocks east of the Tower Bridge and the Sacramento River.
 Travellers on US 40 passed through the district on their way into town on M Street (today's Capitol Ave).
 A few blocks north lay K Street, Sacramento's primary department store and business axis; a few blocks south the commercial activity filtered into an old neighborhood of Victorian homes and boarding houses, in which was located the Japanese Buddhist, Methodist Episcopal, Baptist, and Tenrikyo churches.

 Our 1940 directories list most of the Japanese American businesses on Fourth Street.
-For simplicty, we started by tracing the next earliest Sanborn maps, which for Sacramento means 1915.
-No doubt this gives too quaint a view of the neighborhood, and a composite map mixing in landmarks from 1952 maps would help portray 1940 better.
+For simplicity, we started by tracing the early Sanborn maps, which for Sacramento means 1915.
+No doubt this gives too quaint a view of the neighborhood, and we checked it against the 1952 maps to portray 1940 better.

-The 1952 Sanborn maps document plenty that changed in 33 years - ethnic churches outgrew their Victorian dwellings and built brand-new facilities; corner dwellings were torn down for storefronts or gas stations; livery stables were replaced by parking lots for K Street shoppers.
+Changes include ethnic churches that outgrew their Victorian dwellings and built brand-new facilities; corner dwellings were torn down for storefronts or gas stations; livery stables were replaced by parking lots for K Street shoppers.
 I've added a few such changes where business names or church histories confirm the buildings existed before WWII.

 One thing we learn from the 1915 map is the Nikkei presence is long-standing, and shifted slightly – there was a cluster of "Japanese" boarding houses and stores a little farther east along M Street, closer to Third Street and the river.
 From a State Park historian, we have also learned there were half a dozen Nikkei businesses in today's Old Sacramento - their map did not specify a date, but we imagine late 19th or early 20th century uses.
 We have not yet added these to our map (they were mostly north of K St.).